realA10001986/VSR/README.md

 >The following instructions only need to be followed once, on fresh VSRs.
 They do not need to be repeated after a firmware update.

+>Buttons can be _pressed_, which means a brief press-and-release, or _held_, meaning pressing and holding the button for 2 seconds.

 The first step is to establish access to the VSR's configuration web site ("Config Portal") in order to configure your VSR:

 - Power up the VSR and wait until it has finished booting.